 Jubii Europe N.V. ("Jubii Europe" or the "Company") endorses the importance of good corporate governance, which is understood to include honest and transparent acting on the part of the management, correct supervision of the Company's corporate governance and accepting responsibility for the supervision carried out.
 This section of the Company's annual report provides an outline of its corporate governance structure.
 Jubii Europe applies the Dutch Corporate Governance Code to most points.
+The Dutch Corporate Governance Code can be found at www.commissiecorporategovernance.nl.
 Deviations are specifically discussed and explained in the subsection entitled "Deviations from the Dutch Corporate Governance Code" below.

 The corporate governance principles Jubii Europe employs are anchored in the Company's Articles of Association, the By-Laws of its Management Board, the By-Laws of its Supervisory Board and other documents.
 Jubii Europe has a written code of business principles and a written whistle-blowing policy.
-All of these documents and other information that Jubii Europe is required to publish or deposit pursuant to provisions of company law and securities law, are posted in a separate corporate governance section on the Company's website
+All of these documents and other information that Jubii Europe is required to publish or deposit pursuant to provisions of company law and securities law, are posted in a separate corporate governance section on the Company's website.